 Lupus alpha decides on the exercise of voting rights taking into account costs and expected benefits.
 Assuming that the higher our share of voting rights held, the more worthwhile the costs incurred, Lupus alpha has in principle set thresholds above which a detailed analysis of the items on the agenda of an Annual General Meeting is carried out (= "active exercise of voting rights").
-Voting rights for assets below the thresholds are only exercised if critical agenda items or decisions with a significant influence on corporate management or business policy are to be voted on or when it is stipulated in the fund's contractual terms and conditions.
+Voting rights for assets below the thresholds are only exercised if critical agenda items or decisions with a significant influence on corporate management or business policy are to be voted on.